RocqJones/Headlinr/README.md

 **Headlinr** is a modern, cross-platform news app built with Kotlin Multiplatform Mobile (KMM).
 It provides users with the latest headlines and breaking stories from around the world in real time.
 Powered by [NewsAPI](https://newsapi.org/), Headlinr aggregates top news from multiple reliable sources and offers a clean, intuitive reading experience across Android and iOS.

 The app allows users to filter news by country and category, view article details, and stay informed even when offline (upcoming).
-It’s designed with simplicity, speed, and personalization in mind — making it the ideal daily companion for staying in the loop.
+It’s designed with simplicity, speed, and personalization in mind, making it the ideal daily companion for staying in the loop.

 ---

-## ✨ Features (Phase 1)
+## ✨ Features
 - Display latest news headlines
 - View full article details
-- Filter by country (Drop-down)
+- Filter by country
-- Filter by topic/category (Bottom Sheet)
+- Filter by topic/category
-- View list of news sources
+- View the list of news sources
 - Offline screen for network loss

 ---